-7. Your specimen and any information about you will be kept until it is used up or destroyed.
+8. Your child's specimen and any information about your child will be kept until it is used up or destroyed.
 It may be used to develop new drugs, tests, treatments or products.
 In some instances these may have potential commercial value.
-If you decide later that you do not want your sample and information to be used for future research, you can contact Dr. Anny Shai, Neurosurgery Tissue Bank Manager at 415-502-7796, and inform her of your decision.
-We will destroy any remaining identifiable sample and information if it is no longer needed for your care.
-However, you will not be able to withdraw samples that have already been used in research or have any control of research results that may have already been generated from your tissue.
-Please be aware that we are a research facility and the specimens collected are done so in a research environment.
-We are not a long-term clinical human tissue storage facility.
+If you decide later that you do not want your child's sample and information to be used for future research, you can contact Dr. Anny Shai, Neurosurgery Tissue Bank Manager at 415-502-7796, and inform her of your decision.
+We will destroy any remaining identifiable sample and information if it is no longer needed for your child's care.
+However, you will not be able to withdraw samples that have already been used in research or have any control of research results that may have already been generated from your child's tissue.